MileHacker Logo

 Solo Travelers

-Remain alert, especially at night.
+Stay aware of your surroundings, especially in the evening.
 Hostels present opportunities to meet others.

 Family Adventures

 Choose kid-friendly attractions.
-Mexican cuisine has many options for younger palates.
+Mexican cuisine contains a lot of options for younger palates.

 Group Logistics